olioapps/typescript-starter-lab/tickets.md

   1. Delete the user data file with the provided ID from the "data" directory using the FileSystem module.
   2. Return a success message in the response.

-## Implement Basic Route for Create User
-### What this is
-This task is to implement a basic route for creating a user using Express routing.

-### Context
-The API needs a route to handle user creation requests.

-### Acceptance Criteria
-* A POST route `/users` is created.
-* The route accepts JSON data in the request body.
-* On request, the user data is extracted from the request body.
-* A success response is sent to the client.

 ## Implement Basic Route for Get All Users
 ### What this is